python-social-auth/social-docs/docs/backends/appsfuel.rst

 Appsfuel Live
 -------------

-- Add 'social.backends.contrib.appsfuel.AppsfuelBackend' into your
+- Add 'social_core.backends.contrib.appsfuel.AppsfuelBackend' into your
   ``AUTHENTICATION_BACKENDS``.

 - Then you can start using ``{% url social:begin 'appsfuel' %}`` in your